Conceiva/MezzmoKodiPlugin/README.txt

+v1.0.7.9

+-  Fixed issue where movie thumbnails were not updating properly for certain skins when doing an actor search.
+A Kodi DB clear on startup is needed to populate mising thumbnails in the Kodi database.

 v1.0.7.8

--  Fixes Kodi DB clear on startup to only delete Mezzmo data in the Kodi database vs. deleting all data in prior versions.
+-  Fixed Kodi DB clear on startup to only delete Mezzmo data in the Kodi database vs. deleting all data in prior versions.

 v1.0.7.7